Japanese encephalitis (JE) is caused by the Japanese encephalitis virus.

 Infection in humans is most commonly asymptomatic.
 On rare occasions, it can result in severe disease with brain damage and even death.

 How it is spread

-The JE virus is spread by the bite of an infected mosquito.
+JE is spread by the bite of an infected mosquito.
 It cannot be spread from person to person.

-Pigs and wild water birds play an important role in the spread of JE virus.
-The virus multiplies in infected pigs, leading to very high levels in their blood.
-Mosquitoes feeding on infected pigs are highly likely to pick up the virus and may then spread it to humans.
+Pigs and wild water birds help spread the virus.
+It multiplies in infected pigs, leading to very high levels in their blood.
+Mosquitoes feeding on infected pigs and water birds pick up the virus and may spread it to humans.

 Where and when the virus is found

 The virus has been found throughout Asia and Australia.